Marlrus/luca-backend-communtiy/README.md

 `yarn start`

+The server will run on localhost 5000.
+Re-seed with confidence.

 ## Data Models and Relationships

 The database that will be used for this backend is MongoDB hosted in MongoDB Atlas.